Two Bridges Trail

 Approximately one hour for walking the loop.

-From the Lafayette Yard Hotel & Conference Center, 1 W. Lafayette Street, it takes approximately 30 minutes to jog the loop.
+From the Wyndham Garden Trenton Hotel, 1 W. Lafayette Street, it takes approximately 30 minutes to jog the loop.

 None.
 Street signs and landmarks are shown on map.